Foundations of geometric approximate group theory: Conical limit points

-which is unbounded.
-This contradiction finishes the proof of the second statement. \end{proof} Note that in the situation of Proposition \ref{ConicalQker} the conical limit set is dense in the full limit set, since the boundary action of a non-elementary hyperbolic group is minimal.
-Nevertheless, in many cases of interest it is a proper subset of the full limit set, and this additional information can be exploited.
-In this regard it is instructive to consider the case of homogeneous counting quasimorphisms in free groups (see Example \ref{HomogeneousCounting}). \begin{example}[A class of homogeneous counting quasimorphisms] We consider the situation of Notation \ref{SpecialCounting}: $F_r$ is a non-abelian free group with free generating set $S := \{a_1, \dots, a_r\}$ and $u \in W_r$ is a cyclically reduced non-self-overlapping word of length $\|u\|_S \geq 2$.
-Moreover, we abbreviate by

-the quasi-kernel of the associated cyclic counting morphism $\phi^{\mathrm{cyc}}_u: F_r \to \mathbb{Z}$.
-By Remark \ref{FaizievGood}, $\phi^{\mathrm{cyc}}_u$ is the homogenization of the counting quasimorphism $\phi_u$, in particular it is conjugation-invariant, symmetric, and surjective, hence $\Lambda_u$ is an approximate subgroup of $F_r$ by Corollary \ref{QuasiKernelApproxGp}.
+In order to illustrate Proposition \ref{ConicalQker} it is instructive to consider the case of homogeneous counting quasimorphisms in free groups (see Example \ref{HomogeneousCounting}). \begin{example}[A class of homogeneous counting quasimorphisms] We consider the situation of Notation \ref{SpecialCounting}: $F_r$ is a non-abelian free group with free generating set $S \coloneqq \{a_1, \dots, a_r\}$ and $u \in W_r$ is a cyclically reduced non-self-overlapping word of length $\|u\|_S \geq 2$.
+We then consider an arbitrary quasikernel $\Lambda_u \subset F_r$ of the cyclic counting quasimorphism $\phi^{\mathrm{cyc}}_u: F_r \to \bZ$.
+By Remark \ref{FaizievGood} the latter is the homogenization of the counting quasimorphism $\phi_u$, in particular conjugation-invariant and symmetric.
+For concretness' sake we may choose $\Lambda_u \coloneqq \qker(\phi^{\mathrm{cyc}}_u, d(\phi^{\mathrm{cyc}}_u))$, although the precise value of the constant will not matter at all.